hexchat/documentation/addons.rst

 Then you let your fellow chatters know this password.
 Once they also set the password on their sides, they'll receive messages decrypted and send them encrypted, too.

+You can remove the key with:

+:command:`/delkey #channel`

 Update Checker
 --------------